-Wilderness Hotel Inari sits on the banks of Lake Inari, one of the largest lakes in Finland and north of the Arctic Circle.
-As remote as that may seem, the hotel is surprisingly easy to find, right off the main road, E75, a straight shot from Rovaniemi.
+North of the Arctic Circle, Wilderness Hotel Inari sits on the banks of Lake Inari, one of the largest lakes in Finland.
+In this remote region, the hotel is surprisingly easy to find, right off the main road, E75, a straight shot from Rovaniemi.

 We stayed in one their Wilderness rooms for four nights in the first week of October.
 It’s a standard hotel room in a long single-story lodge with a queen bed, a lounge chair, and white cotton linens.
 The windows are floor-to-ceiling but they look out towards the road rather than the lake, so there’s not much in the way of views.
 The bathroom is basic, with a typical Finnish shower, meaning you’ll need to squeegee the bathroom floor afterwards.
 Not to worry though – any water we missed dried fast because the floors are heated.
 I could have done without the faux reindeer headboard, but we were happy with everything else in the room.

 The hotel also offers igloo-style cabins and larger family cabins, but these are at least twice the price.

 Breakfast is served in the main lodge and dining room, the heart of the hotel.
 It’s spacious with high ceilings and wood beams, antler shaped chandeliers, and floor-to-ceiling panorama windows looking out to the lake.
 We watched many a sunrise while eating breakfast here.